notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 bootstrap();
 ```

 Heroku takes care of installing our **node_modules** for us.
 Before Heroku can start our Nest application using `npm run start:prod`, we need to generate the `PrismaClient` and build our app.
-We add `"postinstall": "npx prisma2 generate && npm run build",` to the **scripts** in our **package.json** which performs the app build creating our `dist` folder.
+We add `"postinstall": "npx prisma2 generate && npm run build",` to the **scripts** in our **package.json** which generates a new `PrismaClient` and performs the app build creating our `dist` folder.

 Heroku needs to know how to execute our Nest application via a `Procfile`.
 Create a `Procfile` in the root folder with our start script `web: npm run start:prod`.
-Now Heroku will install our dependencies, build the application in the **postinstall** script and then start the application.
+Now Heroku will install our dependencies, generate Prisma Client and build the application in the **postinstall** script and then start the application.

 ## New Heroku app and CLI

-Next, signing up or logging into your [Heroku account](https://id.heroku.com/login).
+Next, sign up or log into your [Heroku account](https://id.heroku.com/login).
 Create a new heroku app by clicking on **New** and then **Create new app**.

 Choose an app name to identify your app and the name is also used as your default api endpoint at **https://your-app-name.herokuapp.com/**.
 You can also choose between two regions for your app **United States** and **Europe**.